tronkko/dirent/README.md

 Generate build files as

 ```
-cmake .
+cmake d:\dirent
 ```

+where ``d:\dirent`` is the root directory of the Dirent package (containing this README.md and LICENSE file).

-Open Visual Studio, load the generated dirent.sln file from the build directory and build the solution.
-Once ready, you can run the example programs from the command prompt as
+Once CMake is finished, open Visual Studio, load the generated dirent.sln file from the build directory and build the solution.
+Once the build completes, run the example programs from the command prompt as

 ```
 cd Debug